msgpo/boot-camps/shell/Readme.md

 are different.
 I recommend sticking with bash and learning it well.
 ([Here is a link for more information](http://en.wikipedia.org/wiki/Bash_(Unix_shell))

+### How do I access the shell?

-To open a terminal, just single click on the "Terminal" icon on the Desktop.
+To open a terminal, double-click on the "LXTerminal" icon located in the upper left hand corner of the virtual machine desktop.

-# The Example: Manipulating Experimental Data Files

-We will spend most of our time learning about the basics of the shell by manipulating some experimental data from a hearing test.
-To get the data for this test, you will need internet access.
-Just enter the
-command:

-    git clone -b 2013-07-11-iub git://github.com/synesthesiam/boot-camps.git

-This command will grab all of the data needed for this workshop from the internet.
-(We will talk about the `git` command later in the workshop.)

 # Let's get started

 One very basic command is `echo`.
 This command just prints text to the terminal.
 Try the command:

-    echo Hello, World
+    echo Hello, World!

 Then press enter.
-You should see the text "Hello, World" printed back to you.
+You should see the text "Hello, World!" printed back to you.
 The echo command is useful for printing from a shell script, for displaying variables, and for generating known values to pass to other programs.

+### Quotation Marks

+There are three types of quotation marks used in the bash shell.
+These are:

++ 'single quotes'
++ "double quotes"
++ \`back ticks`

+Each of these quotation marks has a specific meaning.
+We start with single quotes.
+Enclosing characters in single quotes preserves the literal value of each character within the quotes.

+    echo 'Hello, World!'

+We'll return to double quotes and back ticks a little later on.

 ## Moving around the file system